 Comment: The saga of Simon Garth, returned to life as a zombie, was a magnificent missed opportunity.
 He was one of those Marvel characters whose story had potential far outside what a comic book was permitted to delve into back then even with the relaxing of the Comics Code.
 Thus limited Tales of the Zombie wasn’t quite scary or complex enough for mature readers yet was too grotesquely frightening for young readers so it never developed a wide enough audience and folded, just like some of Marvel’s creative sci fi titles from the 70s.

-Simon Garth was a callous, conscienceless plantation owner cursed by some of his slaves to return to life as a zombie following his well-deserved death by violence.
+Simon Garth was a callous, conscienceless businessman cursed by some of his workers to return to life as a zombie following his well-deserved death by violence.
 The undead Simon battled various other creatures from the darker areas of VooDoo beliefs as well as an assortment of original monstrosities made up by the writers of his saga.

 While struggling to survive his encounters with these Hellish beasts and periodically finding himself unwillingly under control by people who gained possession of his amulet, Simon Garth was finding a humanity that he had lacked in life.
 The hateful, spiteful and thoroughly unpleasant figure was truly evolving into a more sympathetic, even noble character who might have at last deserved the eternal peace he craved.
-Unfortunately this tale of possible redemption was cut short by the untimely cancellation of the series.
+Unfortunately this tale of redemption had to be clumsily rushed due to the untimely cancellation of the series.

 Unlike with Satana I don’t think a Tales of the Zombie movie would work.
 A made-for-cable series might work, and could finally bring in all of the adult elements that a story like this needed.